 |Synchronization||Windows, Mac, Linux||Linux, macOS|

-Overall, KeePass is a password manager that relies heavily on plug-ins for its functionality.
+Overall, KeePass is a password manager that relies heavily on plugins for its functionality.
 You’ll get more functionality if you have KeePass Android as well.
-Although, it is harder to use than many other more automated password managers.
+Although, it’s harder to use than many other more automated password managers.
 KeePass gives the user a lot of control.
 This helps make KeePass secure, customizable, and portable.
 But it also makes it more difficult to use.

 The basic version lacks a lot of features, including password capture, cloud-based syncing, and mobile support.
 Having to rely on plugins for this is less than ideal.
 There are many different plugins and a lot of them serve the same function.
 This makes it hard to know which plugins you need.

-However, if you want a password manager that is off the cloud, customizable, and allows you to take control over security, KeePass is definitely one of the password managers you should consider.
+However, if you want a free password manager that is off the cloud, customizable, and allows you to take control over security, KeePass is one of the password managers you might consider.